gatling/gatling/src/sphinx/extensions/maven_archetype.rst

 Check out available versions on `Maven Central <http://search.maven.org/#search%7Cgav%7C1%7Cg%3A%22io.gatling.highcharts%22%20AND%20a%3A%22gatling-highcharts-maven-archetype%22>`__.

-Beware that milestones (M versions) are undocumented and releases for Gatling customers.
+Beware that milestones (M versions) are undocumented and released for GatlingCorp customers.

 Prerequisites
 =============